cbrennanpoole/Qualitative-Self/README.md

 ### with Wind LLC <br>

 `
-CREATIVE STRATEGIST
+CREATIVE STRATEGIST & PRINCIPAL OPS CHIEF
 `<br>
 Covington, GA | Nov 2018 - Present <br>
 1. Deliver 4,000% growth YOY (1 / 19 - 1 / 20); increase followers + 750% (July '20).
-2. Acknowledgement for sustainable IMPACT
+2. Sustainable Impact Award Recognition by Climate Collaborative
     - set to be recognized on Climate day; novel coronavirus cancellation causation.
 3. Invite to GovCity III cohort for SXSW 2020 and 2nd invite to startup festival after the
     - unsolicited offer from SXSW 2020 Executive Producer extended an invite (to apply; also a COVID.CARES cancellation ).